MLH-Fellowship/amplify-cli-monorepo-tour/docs/amplify-cli.md

 ## Structure

 The Amplify CLI monorepo (multi-package repositories) has the following top level structure.
-This strucutre excludes common configuration files like `.gitignore`, markdown files and files under `files.exclude` in your project's `.vscode/settings.json` so that we can focus on the main parts.
+This structure excludes common configuration files like `.gitignore`, markdown files and files under `files.exclude` in your project's `.vscode/settings.json` so that we can focus on the main parts.

 ```
 ├── .circleci